 North Sea, West of Scotland and Rockall, Kattegat and Skagerrak

 No specific management objectives are known to ICES.
 The fisheries for the two anglerfish species are managed under a common total allowable catch (TAC).
 They are usually caught together and are not separated in the landings statistics.
 Management of the two species in this way is inadequate and prevents effective control of the single-species exploitation rates; it could potentially lead to overexploitation of either species.
+The two Total Allowable Catches (TACs) in this area do not match the stock unit.
+As a result of this mismatch, there is a potential for catches to exceed advice.
 Because of its body shape, large head and jaw, the introduction of a minimum landing size for these species is not considered a useful or practical management measure.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler